Last Updated: October 28, 2024

 Personal Life

-Evans was engaged to Patrick Curtis in her late teens, but the two split.
+Linda was engaged to Patrick Curtis in her late teens, but the two split.
 Her first marriage was to John Derek in 1968.
 They separated on Christmas day in 1973, when Derek left her for a then 16-year-old girl (then named Mary Cathleen Collins).
 Their dramatic split was another boost to her national attention-getting, albeit humiliating.
-The young Mary Cathleen, who later became known as Bo Derek, was 30 years John's junior, was often compared to Evans as a 'young' Linda Evans, as the two women were very similar in looks and stature.
+The young Mary Cathleen, who later became known as Bo Derek, was 30 years John's junior and was often referred to as a 'young' Linda Evans, as the two women were very similar in looks and stature.
 John and Bo had met when he cast her in his 1973 film "Fantasies," which was shot over a ten day period in Greece.
-He came back to the States briefly to leave Linda, and then moved to Germany with Bo until her 18th birthday, so that John wouldn't be charged with statutory rape.
+John came back to the States briefly to leave Linda and then moved to Germany with Bo until her 18th birthday so that he wouldn't be charged with statutory rape.

-Evans subsequently married Stan Herman, a property executive and that marriage lasted from 1976 to 1981.
-Evans dated "The Big Valley" castmate Lee Majors for a brief period following her split from Herman.
-In 1989, Evans began a relationship with new age musician Yanni, which lasted until 1998.
+Evans subsequently married Stan Herman, a property executive, and that marriage lasted from 1976 to 1981.
+Linda dated her "The Big Valley" castmate Lee Majors for a brief period following her split from Herman.
+In 1989, Evans began a relationship with new-age musician Yanni, which lasted until 1998.

 In May 2014, Evans was arrested for driving under the influence of a prescription painkiller.